shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/linear-log-bucketing.md

 ---
-title: Linear-Log Bucketing
+title: Data Science Toolkit - Linear-Log Bucketing
 description: Learn about the linear-log bucketing feature.
 This feature combines the approaches taken by linear bucketing and log bucketing.
 ---

-# Linear-log bucketing
+# Data Science Toolkit - Linear-log bucketing

 Linear-log bucketing is a feature of the [Logistic Regression Custom Model Service](./logistic-regression-custom-model-service.md).